dkitley1975/Project-1/README.md

 - __Quotation Blocks__

-  - There are two additional quotation blocks with full width images within the site, these help to seperate the sections in to clear section breaks.
+  - There are two additional quotation blocks with full width images within the site, these help to separate the sections in to clear section breaks.

 ![Quotation Block](./readme-assets/screen-shots/yoga-centric-quotation-block-1.png)
 ![Another Quotation Block](./readme-assets/screen-shots/yoga-centric-quotation-block-2.png)<p>&nbsp;</p>